In Newark, A Drive-In Movie Theater Celebrates Black Excellence

 "I thought it was very smart, a very great way to adapt with the times," she says.
 "And I'm like, 'Hey, I want to bring this to my city.
 This is cool, there's no drive-in in the area, so why not?'"

 Her husband, Sirree Morris, happens to be a real estate developer.
-And he thought of the location right downtown: on the grounds of the old home of the Newark Bears baseball team.
+And he thought of a location right downtown: on the grounds of the old home of the Newark Bears baseball team.
 The team went broke a few years ago and the stadium was demolished last year.

 As a movie theater, the space has its challenges.
 For one thing, the lights from nearby skyscrapers and streetlights creates some glare.
 And at the beginning, they didn't know to put SUVs behind smaller cars so everyone could see.